google/android-key-attestation/README.md

 This repository contains a [server](server/) sample that shows how to attest an Android certificate outside the Android framework.
-This is the recommended best practice, since if the Android device is rooted or otherwise compromised, on-device validation of the attestation may be inaccurate.
+This is the recommended best practice, since if the Android device is rooted or otherwise compromised on-device validation of the attestation may be inaccurate.

 For more details, see the documentation and the guide at https://developer.android.com/training/articles/security-key-attestation.html .